Stevie Wonder Fast Facts

 March 6, 2010 - Receives the National Order of Arts and Letters medal from the cultural minister of France.
 The honor was originally given to Wonder in 1981, schedule conflicts delayed the presentation.

-September 20, 2010 - Speaks before the UN's World Intellectual Property Organization about the need for better copyright laws in order to improve access to audiobooks for visually impaired people.
+September 20, 2010 - Speaks before the UN's World Intellectual Property Organization about the need for better copyright laws to improve access to audiobooks for visually impaired people.

 June 13, 2011 - Is inducted into the Apollo Legends Hall of Fame.